excalidraw/excalidraw-libraries/README.md

 - Don't republish (copy/paste) items from other libraries without making any significant changes.

 Check out our existing [libraries](https://libraries.excalidraw.com/?theme=light&sort=default) to get started.

+Once the library is submitted for review, changes may be requested if the guidelines above are not followed or the quality doesn't meet the standards of the published libraries.